“We

 "Now I know that none of you among whom I have

-gone about preaching the kingdom will ever
+gone about preaching the kingdom will

-of all men.
+blood of all men.
 For I have not hesitated to proclaim to you the whole will of God.

 Notice